H2CK/oidc/README.md

 Execute `make build` to build for production bundle at build/artifacts.
 Perform `make appstore` to create tar.gz in build/artifacts.

-## TODOs
+## TODOs / Ideas for extensions

-- Add selection for RS256 or HS256 algorithm at client creation
 - Support public clients (no need for client secret)
 - Support other methods to transport client_credentials (in query / body)
+- Basic Auth and GET support for token endpoint
 - Add button to admin UI to regenerate key material
 - Add possibilty to set token expiry time in admin UI
-- Add CORS Header for Client Redirect URI to endpoints jwks token authorize userinfo logout (TEST)
+- Add CORS Header for Client Redirect URI to endpoints jwks token authorize userinfo logout (done - to be tested)
+- Add authentication backend to allow usage of JWT to access resources at Nextcloud server